 Your time immersed deep within the Peruvian Amazon, connecting with like-minded people in an environment that supports and encourages courageous connection, deep spiritual transformation and raw human vulnerability can make returning to the pressure of daily life in your home country difficult.
 Returning with an increased level of awareness and insight into yourself and equipped with honest intentions for who you want to be and what you want to create in the world may be met with disapproval and resistance from the people and circumstances in your life.
 These challenging opportunities can however prove to be our biggest teachers, enabling us to practice much of what the plant medicines have taught us in ceremony and to relate more consciously to circumstances that were previously incredibly triggering for us.
-The challenges that we’re exposed to upon returning home can also reveal to us how much progress we’ve made.
+The challenges that we’re exposed to upon returning home from the Ayahuasca retreat in Peru can also reveal to us how much progress we’ve made.
 It’s nonetheless important that you understand how to protect the healing that was catalysed whilst on retreat and to have strategies, people and practices in place that will enable you to continue to transform and to realise your truest potential.

 Below are some suggestions for how you might continue to evolve, grow and flourish upon returning home:

-Follow the dietary guidelines for at least two weeks post retreat
+Follow the dietary guidelines for at least two weeks post-retreat

 If you were to endure a major surgical operation to repair a badly fractured leg you would need to rest in the days and weeks post-surgery and treat your body with the utmost respect and care so as the necessary healing could take place.
 Consider your plant medicine experience major surgery.
 Whilst on retreat major physical and psychic shifts would have taken place for you and it’s important that you allow your body the time it needs to restore.
-Adhering to the dietary guidelines post retreat is a real, tangible thing you can do to remind yourself to take it slow and to allow ample time for your body and mind to adjust to the healing that you have undergone.
+Adhering to the dietary guidelines post-retreat is a real, tangible thing you can do to remind yourself to take it slow and to allow ample time for your body and mind to adjust to the healing that you have undergone.

 Start a Practice

 Returning to the busyness of your day to day life can be confronting after weeks away deep in the Amazon rainforest.
 Having a regular spiritual practice to come back to at the end, middle or beginning of each day can create a grounding foundation that anchors you to yourself, the present moment and reminds you of your purpose and intentions.
-A daily yoga or meditation practice, dancing, creative journaling or walking in nature are some practices that can be easily implemented and nurturing to the self.
-Exploring your feelings in the weeks after retreat and allowing sacred space and time for introspection can ensure that the healing you realised whilst on retreat can continue to unfold as you return to your familiar environment.
+A daily yoga or meditation practice, dancing, creative journaling or walking in nature are some practices that can be easily implemented and be nurturing to the self.
+Exploring your feelings in the weeks after the retreat and allowing sacred space and time for introspection can ensure that the healing you realized whilst on retreat can continue to unfold as you return to your familiar environment.